GearworksSMP/website/content/posts/gearworks-winter-update.md

 ### Gearworks Additions

-The following changes were made with out Gearworks Additions mod
+The following changes were made with our Gearworks Additions mod

 - Trick or Treat Candy is now cheaper to make
 - Halloween drops from mobs are only 10x less likely when it's not close to Halloween, instead of 100x less likely.